samizdatco/sublime-text-shebang/readme.md

 In addition to its appearance in the commands palette, this can also be invoked by typing `ctrl-c` in either the script’s view or its corresponding output buffer.

+ - **Browse Stack Trace**
+   *Jump to an error line*
+After running a script that terminated abnormally, jump to any of the lines in the resulting stack trace (currently python-only).

 Configuration
 -------------